Storm Bram: ‘Very dangerous’ winds cause travel disruption and power outages

 Gusts of up to 119kmh (74mph) were recorded amid general wind speeds of up to 78kmh (48.5mph) at 1pm at the weather station at Sherkin Island.

-Approximately 54,000 homes, farms and businesses are without power across the Republic of Ireland as Storm Bram brought “very dangerous” winds to the island, with thousands more disconnected in Northern Ireland.
+Approximately 25,000 homes, farms and businesses remain without power across the Republic of Ireland as Storm Bram brought “very dangerous” winds to the island, with thousands more disconnected in Northern Ireland.

 The entire island of Ireland was placed under weather advisories after forecasting agencies upgraded their warnings on Tuesday as strong winds knocked trees and some areas experienced flooding on roads.